bugok/blog/content/post/rotate/index.md

 - parenting
 - burnout
 summary: When performing the same task for a long period of time, it helps to switch things up.
 Both in parenting as well as at work.
+description: When performing the same task for a long period of time, it helps to switch things up.
+Both in parenting as well as at work.
 ---

 A few days ago, when my wife and I were attending to our three kids, I suddenly remembered a movie I saw about an [inline speed skating](https://en.wikipedia.org/wiki/Inline_speed_skating) competition.
 In that sport (which I don't practice myself), the athletes use their rollerblades to skate in a skating rink multiple times.
 Again, again and then again.
 When doing so, they wear out their wheels in an asymmetric manner.